MaKla89/PortfolioAnalyser/README.md

 For further details on this portfolio-configuration take a look at the included demo-portfolio.csv file!
 If no portfolio.csv is provided, the included demo-file will be used for demonstration purposes.

-The `portfolio.csv` file needs to be placed in the same folder as the main.py
+The `portfolio.csv` file needs to be placed in the data-folder.

 ### Enabling Basic-Auth (Optional)

 You can optionally use basic-auth to have some rudimentary login required to access your Dashboard.
 Create a text-file called `basic_auth.txt` that has a Username in its first line and a Password in its second line.
-Place that file in the main-folder (where the main.py is to be found, too).
+Place that file in the data-folder.

 # Usage